jackw99/Anomaly-Detection-with-ML/README.md

 - Attacker tries to prevent normal operating functions of a network by dsirupting the normal flow of the network
 - this can be done by sending numerous false values into the network to throw off sensors

+Attack 3: Replay Attack

+- Attacker chooses a valid data transmission to continously send through the network
+- Attempts to increase network congestion and render network useless